Ranlot/self-driving-robot/README.md

 <img src="HistogramFilter/Animation/animatedLocalizer.gif" width="430"/>
 </p>

-You can run the demo with
+You can run the demo with:
 ```
 python HistogramFilter/localizerMotion.py
 ```